MihailBashkatov/Library_project/README.md

 To generate BOT_TOKEN follow instructions here https://t.me/BotFather

-To set up variables for email follow instruction here https://yandex.ru/support/mail/mail-clients/others.html#smtpsetting
+To set up variables for EMAIL follow instruction here https://yandex.ru/support/mail/mail-clients/others.html#smtpsetting

 6) Insert command in the terminal

        docker compose up --build

-6) If container library_celery_beat does not get connection to the postgres (log error "connection to server at "db" (172.18.0.3), port 5432 failed: Connection refused
+7) If container library_celery_beat does not get connection to the postgres (log error "connection to server at "db" (172.18.0.3), port 5432 failed: Connection refused

         Is the server running on that host and accepting TCP/IP connections?

-7) stop the container  start it again
+8) stop the container  start it again

        docker stop final_task_celery_beat